aiktb/FuriganaMaker/README.md

 </p>
 # Furigana Maker

-> It has been submitted for review and will be released soon.

 Add furigana to Japanese text for any web page. 🤔

 Special thanks to **_[plasmo](https://github.com/PlasmoHQ/plasmo)_** for taking the frustration out of browser extension development for me.